 I have looked at many converted automobiles with very poor performance after the work is done.
 Some converted AC systems don't work well or the cold doesn't last long, because the procedure wasn't followed properly.
-Below is a detailed list that covers the steps that should be followed when converting to newer Freons.
+Below is a detailed list that covers the steps that should be followed when converting to newer type Freon.
 Checking off each step or asking your mechanic to do so can help keep the car interior cool, but also improve the reliability of the AC.
-Always ask your shop to make sure current EPA legislative mandates are documented and followed.
+Always ask your shop to make sure current EPA legislative mandates are documented

 This freon conversion is a government regulated change to the automobile.

-of these steps require equipment that most people don't own, but even if you take your vehicle into the auto repair shop it's nice to know this stuff.
+Some of these steps require equipment that most people don't own, but even if you take your vehicle into the auto repair shop it's nice to know this stuff.

 Learning what is required to complete the retrofit properly helps assure the long

 - I always start with a good visual inspection of the entire automobile air-conditioning system.
 I look for any obvious problems like chafed lines or wet oily spots that may indicate a refrigerant leak.

 - Then I run a good performance test on systems that are still working.
 I record the temperature at of the ducts and also the pressure readings on the gauges.
 This is before I